 Vértigo

-• Can a vitamin B12 deficiency cause vertigo?
+Can travel cause vertigo?

-• Is the Epley maneuver effective for BPPV?
+Is the Epley maneuver effective for BPPV?

 Yes, it repositions inner ear crystals, relieving vertigo in most cases.